schuchert/schuchert.github.io/_posts/2026-01-19-NeckIsometricsAndWuChi.md

 layout: post
 draft: true
 title: "Neck Isometrics and Wu Chi: Full body engagement"
 description: 'What happens when you introduce Wu Chi (the stance before Tai Chi) and then use isometrics to help build your neck strength?
-You get your core engaged, and this exercise goes from great for the next to great for the core."0
+You get your core engaged, and this exercise goes from great for the next to great for the core.'
 category: self
 tags: [ neck-pain-relief, shoulder-mobility, upper-back-stretch, tai-chi, vagus-nerve ]
 ---